Studying for exams isn’t always a walk in the park. Most students find the endless revision and thoughts of exam day pretty stressful.

 But a heightened anxiety response over a long time is not ideal, particularly if we need to focus and think.

 About half of college students say they felt overwhelmed with anxiety at least once in the last 12 months (APA).
-So you’re not alone.
+So remember, you’re not alone.

-A quick note if you’re feeling a bit scared right now: a site called Living Life To The Full – built by doctors, and offering free Cognitive Behavioural Therapy materials to help a range of issues – has a “panic button” on its homepage which takes you through a series of steps to find some instant calm.
+A quick note if you’re feeling a bit scared right now: try a site called Living Life To The Full – built by doctors, and offering free Cognitive Behavioural Therapy materials to help a range of issues.
+It has a “panic button” on its homepage which takes you through a series of steps to find some instant calm.
 Or more seriously, if you think you might be a danger to yourself or others, here’s a list of places to get help in your country.

-1. First, I want you to breathe …
+1. First, I want you to breathe … ahhh

-In fact, intriguing experiments indicate that we may have got this the wrong way round: the physical reaction comes first (the running away), and the emotional response comes as a reaction to the running.
-(This may be a simplification: the exact mechanisms for all of this are complex, and the nuances still being debated.
-No need to write in…)
+In fact, intriguing experiments indicate that we may have got this the wrong way around: the physical reaction comes first (the running away), and the emotional response comes as a reaction to the running.
+(This is a simplification of a complex, nuanced debate.)

 So trick your brain: make it think it should be calm.

-- Inhale for 5 counts
+- Inhale for 5 counts … Hold for 5 counts

-- Hold for 5 counts
+- Exhale for 5 counts … Hold for 5 counts

 Regular practice with slow breathing exercises has even been shown (in this case, over a 3-month period) to improve the way your body functions.

 2. Find peace in your pace … as you walk it out

-There’s something about the combination of light exercise, getting the body moving in calm rhythm, the fresh air and (if you’re lucky enough in where you’re walking) being surrounded by nature of some sort – birds, trees, grass – that helps stress melt away.
+There’s something about the combination of light exercise, getting the body moving in a calm rhythm, the fresh air and (if you’re lucky enough in where you’re walking) being surrounded by nature of some sort – birds, trees, grass – that helps stress melt away.

 4. Have a calm kit to hand … for the perfect stress antidotes

 - Something sweet (and chocolatey?) to eat